 Major mineral constituents in mushrooms include copper, iron, niacin, potassium, sodium, calcium, magnesium, and phosphorous.

 The fat content in mushrooms is very low when compared to carbohydrates and proteins.
 More importantly, the fats present in mushroom fruiting bodies are dominated by unsaturated fatty acids.
 These healthy fats have been shown to lower blood cholesterol levels and reduce your risk of cardiovascular disease.
-This
+This makes them a great choice for people who want to lose weight.

 Mushrooms For Weight Loss